View More Images

 This itinerary is subject to change.

 The airport closest to the tour start point is Aomori Airport (AOJ).
 However, the journey from here to Hachinohe on public transport involves a number of interchanges and can take up to three hours.
-The journey is more easily made from both Tokyo’s Narita and Haneda International Airports by train.
+The journey is more easily made by train from either of Tokyo’s Narita or Haneda International Airports.

 -----